PKU-Alignment/omnisafe/docs/source/baserl/ppo.rst

         L(s, a, \theta)=\max (r(\theta),(1+\varepsilon)) \hat{A}_{\pi}(s, a)

-With above clipped surrogate function and :eq:`ppo-eq-5`, PPO-Clip can guarantee the new policy would not update so far away from the old.
+With the above clipped surrogate function and :eq:`ppo-eq-5`, PPO-Clip can guarantee the new policy would not update so far away from the old.
-In experiment, PPO-Clip perform better that PPO-Penalty.
+In the experiment, PPO-Clip performs better than PPO-Penalty.

 ------